Please telephone or email the school office by 8.50am if your child is going to be absent.

 Asthma: Where a child has an inhaler for asthma he/she will have been trained how to use it.
 It should be clearly labelled and kept in the medical area where the child can use it as necessary, and carried to the hall or playground when the class goes to P.E.

 Allergies: If a child in school is known to have a life-threatening allergy (e.g. to nuts, bee or wasp stings) a syringe containing the necessary treatment for this (prescribed by the child’s doctor) should be kept in school and identified individuals will be trained to administer it.
 Ideally there should be two doses kept in the medical area.

 IT IS THE RESPONSIBILITY OF PARENTS TO ENSURE THAT ALL MEDICATIONS KEPT IN SCHOOL ARE IN DATE.

-This takes place at the end of the Summer term and is a lovely opportunity for you and your children to come into school and look at all of the work the children have completed during the year.
+This takes place at the end of the Summer term and is an opportunity for you and your children to come into school and look at all of the work the children have completed during the year.
 It is also a valuable opportunity for you to visit your child’s next class so that you can introduce yourselves to the next teacher and the children can see the work that will be expected of them next year.

 All payments should be made via the Parentpay system.

-Parents’ evenings and appointment lists
+Parent Consultations and appointment lists

 Photography at school events

 We do allow parents to photograph and video events, with prior consent, but any photographs taken at school events or on school grounds must be for your own personal use and must not be transmitted electronically.